ritesh001/Polymer-Molecular-Dynamics/README.md

 ## Example

-Below is an example python script where we use PMD to generate LAMMPS data and input files for Tg measurement with a list of SMILES strings.
+Below is an example where we use PMD to generate LAMMPS data and input files for Tg measurement with a list of SMILES strings.

+### From a python script

+Construct the 3 main PMD objects: `System`, `Lammps`, and `Job` to create all simulation files systematically and programmatically.
 #### example.py
 ```python
 import pmd